 We seek applicants who are able to demonstrate the maturity and commitment to this inner development in addition to the didactic learning.
-Interested applicants can familiarize themselves with this component of our program by reviewing the course descriptions in this catalog for courses Inner Development of the Practitioner I (ACT 410) and Inner Development of the Practitioner II (ACT 510).
+Interested applicants can familiarize themselves with this component of our program by reviewing the course descriptions in this catalog for courses ACT406: Inner Practitioner-Patient Relationship I, ACT409: Internal Cultivation I, ACT405: Reflective Practice I and their corresponding Year 2 courses (ACT506, ACT509, and ACT515).

-Chinese Herbal Studies Program
+Certificate in Chinese Herbal Medicine Program

-The Chinese Herbal Studies program is a 27-month program offering students the opportunity to add a powerful, ancient and highly effective treatment modality to their healing repertoire.
-Our program is based in the Eight Principle/Zang Fu diagnosis and treatment models that are foundational for Chinese herbal studies.

-Study of Chinese herbal medicine in conjunction with Five Element acupuncture enhances the practitioner's ability to treat patients on all levels of the body, mind and spirit.
+The Certificate in Chinese Herbal Medicine (CCHM) program is a 27-month program offering students the opportunity to add a powerful, ancient and highly effective treatment modality to their healing repertoire.
+Our program is based in the Eight Principle/Zang Fu diagnosis and treatment models that are foundational for East Asian herbal medicine.
+Study of East Asian herbal medicine in conjunction with Five Element acupuncture enhances the practitioner's ability to treat patients on all levels of the body, mind and spirit.

-Students who graduate from the program will be awarded a Certificate in Chinese Herbal Studies and are qualified to sit for the NCCAOM exam in Chinese Herbology.
-Effective October 1, 2014, the Chinese Herbology module of the NCCAOM national exam is a requirement for licensure in Florida.
+Students who graduate from the program will be awarded a Certificate in Chinese Herbal Medicine and are qualified to sit for the NCCAOM exam in Chinese Herbology.